Aging & Health A to Z

 Reduce Sun Exposure

 The most important thing to remember is to stay out of the sun as much as possible.
-Avoid the midday sun (10 AM to 2 PM), and try to stay in shady areas if you can.
+Avoid the midday sun (between 10 AM to 2 PM), and try to stay in shady areas if you can.
 Be aware of your local UV index for the day.
 This is often mentioned on weather reports, in the local newspapers, or online at the Environmental Protection Agency’s website.
 A higher UV index means you have a greater chance for sunburn.

 Use an abundant amount of good sunscreen (UPF of 30 or higher) and lip balm with sunscreen during the day.
 You should use sunscreen even when the weather is cloudy, especially if you will be out between the hours of 10 am and 4 pm.
 The higher the UPF value, the longer you can safely stay outdoors.